estenoesmiputonombre/kernel/tcp-ip/sockets/socketStates/overview.md

 The following diagram represents all states that can be detect programmatically for a datagram (UDP) socket.

 ```
+(It dont visuallice good in markdown un github)
   Mutually Exclusive

   								sento(),